treebeardtech/kubeflow-bootstrap/README.md

 ## Getting Started

+Note that as all of our examples are implemented in Terraform, we recommend using the Terraform module to start off.
+The [helm super-chart](https://github.com/orgs/treebeardtech/packages/container/package/helm%2Ftreebeard-kubeflow) is likely to be a more viable interface as you move into production.

 We recommend trying out this module in a development environment first.

 To do so, follow the [k3s tutorial](examples/k3s).